yktoo/yktoo.com/content/blog/0298/index.en.md

 tags: ["Houten", "Internet", "mass media", "Netherlands", "news", "traffic-lights", "transport"]
 ---

 The present trend of dubbing everything "smart" based on mere presence of Wi-Fi, Bluetooth or Internet connection is a bit annoying.
-So we have seen smart washing machines, smart watches, [smart smoke detectors][post:265], smart toothbrushes and so on.
+So we have seen smart washing machines, smart watches, [smart smoke detectors]({{< relref "/blog/0265" >}}), smart toothbrushes and so on.
 Now traffic-lights are next in line, according to our local press.
 A [news article](http://www.trefpunthouten.nl/nieuws/algemeen/46927/een-slim-stoplicht-voor-de-staart) announces the very first *smart traffic-light* ({{< fl "slim verkeerslicht" >}}) in the country has been installed in Houten.

 <!--more-->